hoop33/perm/README.md

 ### Download Binaries

-Binaries for macOS, Linux, and Windows are available on the Releases page.
+Binaries for macOS, Linux, and Windows are available on the Releases page (coming).

 ### Build from Source